AndromedaIsComingg/DevOps-Projects-Darey.io/Project 5/README.md

-# INRODUCTION TO SHELL SCRIPTING AND USER INPUT
+# INTRODUCTION TO SHELL SCRIPTING AND USER INPUT

 Being familiar with the use of terminal from our experiences and previous projects, we can see that we carried out some tasks with certain commands which executed corresponding outputs.